 How do you use a stabilizer window?

 Think of a stabilizer window as a “soft hoop.”
 Hooped stabilizer forms a “frame” inside which embroidery can be stitched and easily removed without compromising the “frame.”
 The benefit is that you hoop once and stitch two or three designs before having to hoop again.

 Good stabilizers are the basis of successful embroidery.
-Get a refresher in Bluprint’s class Stabilizer Savvy with Terri Hanson.
+Get a refresher in Craftsy’s class Stabilizer Savvy with Terri Hanson.